ajoposor/aoPlotlyAddOn/README.md

-*Example 3: Dates are to be changed to end of month.*
+***Example 3**: Dates are to be changed to end of month.*

-CPI data is dates as "yyyy-mm-01".
+   * CPI data is dates as "yyyy-mm-01".
 In order for better display, they will be changed to end of month dates using the postProcessDate property set to "end of month".

-Besides, one file will be used in this case to feed two traces.
+   * Besides, one file will be used in this case to feed two traces.
 One of them used as a dummy trace to serve as a deflactor.

-in your javascript:
 ```javascript

 var dataSources = [